ksdmitrieva/electrolint/README.md

 - Select `Launch Client` from the drop down.
 - Run the launch config.
 - If you want to debug the server as well use the launch configuration `Attach to Server` after launching the client.
-- In the [Extension Development Host] instance of VSCode, open an Electron document (JavaScript or TypeScript).
+- In the [Extension Development Host] instance of VS Code, open an Electron document (JavaScript or TypeScript).
   - Make a change in the document.
   - Save file.
   - The extension is plugin is triggered on saving a file.